 - May not fit small faces well

 The frames of these Oakley’s are made of a polycarbonate flexible, yet durable design described as an O-Matter frame.
-O-Matter frames are a stress-resistant frame that is made from injection-molded thermoplastic.
+O-Matter frames are stress-resistant frames made from injection-molded thermoplastic.
 O-Matter frames provide durability, flexibility, and longevity.
 O-Matter frames are designed to withstand years of physical endurance.
 The frames are also designed with ear socks and nose pads that increase their grip when you sweat on the tennis court.

 The lenses offer 100% UV protection for UVA, UVB, and UVC rays.
-They have a patented HDO design (high definition optics), which give superior optical clarity looking through all angles of the lenses.
+They have a patented HDO design (high-definition optics), which gives superior optical clarity when looking through all angles of the lenses.

 Price | $$